-When Good Intentions Go Bad: My Interview with Social Psychologist Jonathan Haidt [The Knowledge Project Ep. #61]
+When Good Intentions Go Bad with Jonathan Haidt [The Knowledge Project Ep. #61]

 Jonathan Haidt is an author, social psychologist and one of the world’s leading experts in moral psychology.
 On the show we discuss helicopter parenting, the rise of the “call out culture,” and the dangers of social media.